ZoBoRf/ZIL-Tool-Chain/README.md

   Originally slot 6 contains the escape ASCII code 27 (33 octal).
 Escape must be used to terminate and evaluate an input line.
 I changed it to 13 to make the input channel accept a carriage return in `READSTRING`.
-  This is not documented in *The MDL Programming Language* as far I can see.
+  This is not documented in *The MDL Programming Language* as far as I can see.
   ![`ZIL-Changes-2`](images/ZIL-Changes-2.png)

   In ```<ROUTINE ZLOAD ... ``` I added a `T` as second argument to ```<ZFLOAD ...``` call